lmc0115/ECE1724RustProject_PersonalFinanceTracker/finalreport.md

 ### 5.7 Verify Installation

 After running `cargo run tui`:
-1. You should see a user selection screen with 3 sample users
+1. You should see a user selection screen with 3 sample users (if choosing seed inital data)
 2. Select a user and press Enter
 3. Navigate through all 8 tabs to verify functionality
 4. Try adding a transaction (Tab 3 → press `a`)